rcpenny/interviews/behaviors/BQ-Stories.md

 ## Tell me about a time when you were wrong?

-## Tell me about a time when you had to work with incomplete data or information?
-GDPR decision. what data to delete. vague information. present a demenstration. invite privacy, legal and security team.
-55+ hr products.

 ## Tell me about a time you made a decision without your manager’s approval